bttger/markdown-flashcards/README.md

 		Show flashcards in sequential order as in the markdown file.
 The default behavior is to show flashcards in random order.

+	-o, --show-category
+		Show the category of each flashcard.

 	-c, --category <category>
 		Show only flashcards of the specified category.
 A category is a first-level heading in the markdown file.
 A category can be specified by a case-insensitive prefix of the heading.
 		If no category is specified, you can interactively choose one.

-	-o, --show-category
-		Show the category of each flashcard.

 	-t, --test <number_flashcards>
 		Test yourself in test mode with random flashcards.
-If no number is specified, all flashcards will be tested.
+If no number is specified, all flashcards will be shown.
+Possible to combine with -c, --category.

 	-n, --number <number_flashcards>
 		Learn n cards during the session.
 If no number is specified, it will fall back to the